Excludability: Implications and inefficiency

 Public goods will generally be underproduced and undersupplied in the absence of government subsidies, relative to a socially optimal level.
 This is because potential producers will not be able to realize a profit (since the good can be obtained for free) sufficient to justify the costs of production.
-In this way the provision of non-excludable goods is a classic example of a positive externality which leads to inefficiency.
+In this way, the provision of non-excludable goods typically generates positive externality, as benefits spill over to those who don't pay, which classically leads to market inefficiency.
 In extreme cases this can result in the good not being produced at all, or it being necessary for the government to organize its production and distribution.

 A classic example of the inefficiency caused by non-excludability is the tragedy of the commons (which Hardin, the author, later corrected to the 'tragedy of the unmanaged commons' because it is based on the notion of an entirely rule-less resource) where a shared, non-excludable, resource becomes subject to over-use and over-consumption, which destroys the resource in the process.